Sunday, 8 February 2026

 The ebbing of music in my life

-While I still get intermittent great pleasure from music (as evidenced by my occasional postings here) there has certainly been a tremendous decline from the days of my teens and early early twenties, when music was probably second only to literature and ideas ain its importance for my life.
+While I still get intermittent great pleasure from music (as evidenced by my occasional postings here) there has certainly been a tremendous decline from the days of my teens and early early twenties, when music was probably second only to literature and ideas in its importance for my life.

-By music, I mostly mean "classical" music; but folk music and various types of popular music and jazz were also of considerable importance.
 For instance; in terms of performance, I sang classical music; but instrumentally I played mainly folk music; and for a couple of years, the rhythm and blues or soul type of pop.
 I also composed a few short tunes or songs in these genres.

 I was continually expanding my musical experience, wider and deeper; and by experiencing different performers of the same music.
 I studied the theory and history of music; and engaged in many analytic and critical discussions with people more technically-expert than myself.

-At peak (aged around twenty) I would be singing solo parts in Gilbert and Sullivan, singing in two classical music choirs (one small, of which I was co-founder and still exists) and another other large and well-regarded; and playing in folk clubs - as well as listening to tens for hours of music per week and reading books on the subject - in my spare time for being a medical student.
+At peak (aged around twenty) I would be singing-acting solo roles in Gilbert and Sullivan, singing in two classical music choirs - one small "chamber" choir, of which I was co-founder and still exists; and the other other a large and well-regarded city choir; and playing in folk clubs.

-Indeed; it was mainly my own many technical deficiencies that blocked me from an ever greater engagement with music.
+Indeed; it was mainly my own many technical deficiencies that blocked me from an even greater engagement with music.

-But - as it was - I was looking to music for something much more than engagement; something that could justly be termed "spiritual".
-I sought, and sometimes experienced, a very profound sense of aesthetic and mystical consciousness.
+But - as it was - I was looking to music for something much more than entertainment; something that could justly be termed "spiritual".

 However, over the past few decades, this interest and engagement has ebbed substantially: both fading and narrowing.

-In some ways I regret this, but mostly not - because the value of music was related to its being an inner and spontaneous drive.
-And also because it was not so much a decline in music; as that music was displaced as a focus.
+In some ways I regret this ebbing; but mostly not - because the value of music was related to its being an inner and spontaneous drive.

 And when I myself began active and practical "literary" work - when I began to write and publish (mostly "essays" - i.e. non-fiction of many kinds), in my late twenties; then this increased engagement with the written word naturally expanded to take-up a good deal of what mental focus had been occupied by music.